Tlf/tlf/doc/README_QTC.txt

 If you press an allowed character in a field, that will be displayed, and the cursor will go right to the next place.
 If you press a not allowed character, then nothing happens.
-The BACKSPACE key deletes the next charaters to left, and move the right part to left.
+The BACKSPACE key deletes the next characters to left, and move the right part to left.
 DELETE key deletes the current character as you're staying, and shifts the characters to left at the next to right.
 As I described above, the SPACE move the cursor to the next